slakkenhuis/stilish/PROPOSAL.md

     as possible when full-screen is toggled off again.

--   There should be a mechanism for automatically managing or releasing windows from the `stilish` tiling tree when triggered by X events.
+-   There should be a mechanism for automatically managing or releasing windows from the `versatiler` tiling tree when triggered by X events.
 In
     particular:

     -   It should be possible to automatically attach newly opened windows to